uqbar-project/xtrest/README.md

 There's a list of things that are still not supported but we will implement shortly:
 * Other http methods: Post, Put
 * Filters
+* Parameters type conversions (only strings supported right now)
+* Variable type conversions (only string supported.
+Also as it's not explicitely declared as a method param, there no place to declare the type.
+Proposed solution
+"/libros/:(id|int)"